apache/royale-docs/frameworks-and-libraries.md

 ### Designed for Apache Royale:

 * [Crux](libraries/crux) is a library based on Swiz.
-Swiz is a framework that simplifies applications and gives you Inversion of Control/Dependency Injection, Event handling, new Metadatas, simplified life cycle for asynchronous remote method invocations and many more.
+Swiz is a framework that simplifies applications and gives you Inversion of Control/Dependency Injection, Event handling, new Metadatas, a simplified life cycle for asynchronous remote method invocations and many more features.
 Swiz was developed specifically for ActionScript and Flex.

 ### Third party frameworks

 * [PureMVC](https://github.com/PureMVC/puremvc-as3-multicore-framework/wiki){:target='_blank'} is a lightweight framework for creating applications based upon the classic Model-View-Controller design meta-pattern.
-Is part of [The PureMVC Framework](https://puremvc.org){:target='_blank'} that implements the same library in many other popular languages and technologies.
+It is part of [The PureMVC Framework](https://puremvc.org){:target='_blank'} that implements the same library in many other popular languages and technologies.

 ## Libraries